-I will also add from the start that the instrument cleaning business is a lucrative market but in my view 95% of the products on offer are overkill.
+I will also add from the start that the instrument cleaning business is an extremely lucrative market but in my view 99.9% of the products on offer are complete overkill.
 They can be avoided completely in my view if you keep a lint free soft cloth in your ukulele case and EVERY time you finish playing you give the whole instrument a polish all over.
 Do this and I think you will rarely need any sort of cleaning fluid or polish.
 I don't think I ever have...
 Do watch the video at the end of this post to see me rant on the subject!!

-Anyway, if you ARE interested in cleaning and sprucing up your ukulele read on.
+Anyway, if you ARE interested in cleaning and sprucing up your ukulele because it is filthy, read on.

-Cleaning bodies will depend on how dirty.
-If you have dried on grime on there, mud, beer, whatever - the best thing to do is to clean off with a barely damp lint free cloth, then polish with a dry clean cloth.
+Cleaning bodies will depend on how dirty they get.
+If you have dried on grime on there, mud, beer, whatever - the best thing to do is to clean off with a slightly damp lint free cloth, then polish dry with a dry clean cloth.

-If you have a natural finish uke in matte - be very careful.
-In my youth I learned a lesson with those applying polish which then sunk into the grain and left my instrument spotty!
-Not good
+If you have a natural finish uke in matte - be very careful with this stuff.
+In my youth I learned a lesson with those applying polish which then sunk into the grain and left my instrument spotty with white dots!
+Not good.

-4. Strings - being nylon, strings on the ukulele dont deteriorate as quickly as steel strings on a guitar - that said, its nice to keep them clean as they do pick up oils from your fingers.
+Being nylon or fluorocarbon, strings on the ukulele dont deteriorate as quickly as steel strings on a guitar - that said, its nice to keep them clean as they do pick up oils from your fingers.
 Simply ensure you wipe your strings down after each session - a good habit to form.
 If you use a wound string, you may find this needs more cleaning down, but also bear in mind that the metal coil WILL deteriorate faster than the other strings.
 That's natural - it's metal.

 Oh, and keep your uke in a quality case when you are not playing to keep the dust off!